NelisW/my3D-Trium/building/Trium-calibration.md

 There is some critisism against the current Trium auto bed levelling design.
 The probe is offset too far from the nozzle and as shown in the build document, the hardware does not always work.

 [MiR proposed](http://trium3d.proboards.com/post/815/thread) a new z-probe design that uses a microswitch mounted below the nozzle (must be removed before printing).
-See also the switch-under-the-nozzle deisgn given [here](http://www.thingiverse.com/thing:1729523)
+See also the switch-under-the-nozzle design given [here](http://www.thingiverse.com/thing:1729523)